 Now is the time to use up your patterned papers.
 A sheet of 12×12″ paper can make four of these little pockets.
 Or a sheet from a 6×6 pak can make one with leftover strips.
-(Save them – I’ll explain in my next post.)
+(Save them to make a Halloween Herringbone Card.)

 Supply list for candy containers